Gumaiagu/Django-chat/README.md

 Banning people is a little difficult, because we need to enter in the admin page, add someone to the group called banned, and save the changes.

-With just a few people, it's easy to ban, but, when there's various persons, it'll be boring and difficult.
+With just a few people, it's easy to ban, but, when there's a lot of them to ban, it'll be boring and difficult.
 I didn't add a good system for it.

 ## Possible errors

 ### DisallowedHost at /

-This error happens when you're using Ngrok (or other services) and you forgot to add the URL in the SAFE_HOST variable inside the settings.py file.
+This error happens when you're using Ngrok (or other services) and you forgot to add the URL in the SAFE_HOST variable inside the settings.py file, there's more details in the executing theme.